-- This medicine may raise the chance of heart and blood vessel side effects like heart attack and stroke.
-If these happen, they can be deadly.
-The risk of these side effects may be greater if you have heart disease or risks for heart disease.
-However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
-The risk of these health problems can happen as soon as the first weeks of using this medicine (diclofenac immediate-release tablets) and may be greater with higher doses or with long-term use.
+- This medicine may raise the risk of heart and blood vessel problems like heart attack and stroke.
+These effects can be deadly.
+The risk may be greater if you have heart disease or risks for heart disease.
+However, it can also be raised even if you do not have heart disease or risks for heart disease.
+The risk can happen within the first weeks of using this medicine (diclofenac immediate-release tablets) and may be greater with higher doses or long-term use.
 Do not use this medicine (diclofenac immediate-release tablets) right before or after bypass heart surgery.

 Uses of Diclofenac Immediate-Release Tablets:

 - It is used to treat some types of arthritis.